 Colorado State Parks

 To put it lightly, Denver’s backyard is pretty impressive.
-Colorado’s state parks – 41 in all – offer some of the greatest outdoor recreation in all of the U.S. Camping, fishing, hiking, rock climbing, water sports – it’s all here along with much more, often just a short drive from Downtown Denver.
-Take some time this summer to check out at least a few of these amazing natural wonders.
+Colorado’s state parks offer some of the greatest outdoor recreation in all of the U.S. Camping, fishing, hiking, rock climbing, water sports – it’s all here along with much more, often just a short drive from Denver.
+Take some time to check out at least a few of these amazing natural wonders.

 Cherry Creek State Park

-Overview: Just minutes from Downtown Denver, you’ll encounter this magnificent outdoor recreation paradise (pictured above right).
-Anchored around an 880-surface-acre reservoir, the park’s natural prairie environment of gentle, rolling hills complements the complete outdoor recreation facilities, including camping, picnicking and facilities for group events.
-Close and convenient, Cherry Creek is Denver’s spectacular backyard.
+Just minutes from downtown Denver, you'll encounter this magnificent outdoor recreation paradise.
+Anchored around an 880-surface-acre reservoir, Cherry Creek State Park's natural prairie environment of gentle, rolling hills complements the complete outdoor recreation facilities, including camping, picnicking and facilities for group events.
+Close and convenient, Cherry Creek is Denver's spectacular backyard.

 Eldorado Canyon State Park

-Overview: Tucked away just minutes from Boulder, Eldorado Canyon is a true hidden treasure.
+Tucked away just minutes from Boulder, Eldorado Canyon is a true hidden treasure.
 You can hike amidst the towering sandstone cliffs, picnic along scenic South Boulder Creek or climb Eldo's sheer golden walls.
-It’s just over a half-hour’s drive from Downtown Denver.
+It's just a half-hour's drive from downtown Denver.

 St. Vrain State Park

-Overview: Formerly named Barbour Ponds, this nature and people-friendly park (about 35 minutes north of Denver) offers 50 acres of land and 80 acres of water split among several ponds.
-It’s a great place for anglers, campers, photographers, birders, walkers and anyone who loves nature.
+Formerly named Barbour Ponds, this nature St. Vrain State Park (about 35 minutes north of Denver) offers 50 acres of land and 80 acres of water split among several ponds.
+It's a great place for anglers, campers, photographers, birders, walkers and anyone who loves nature.

 Chatfield State Park